 Lemon oil is derived from the peel of the citrus fruit, can help fight inflammation and free radicals that can contribute to acne and photo-aging.

-Tea tree: Derived from the melaleuca tree, tea tree oil is one of the most renowned antiseptics in alternative medicine.
+Tea tree is derived from the melaleuca tree, tea tree oil is one of the most renowned antiseptics in alternative medicine.
 It helps combat bacteria and inflammation, both of which can add to acne breakouts.

 Specific essential oils also can balance out moisture and relieve the itchiness of skin rashes.
 These include atopic dermatitis (eczema) and psoriasis.

-Other potential essential oils for skin rashes include:
+Lavender and geranium essential oils are good for skin rashes as well.

 The next essential oils that have pain-relieving qualities: